 - 1 bushel is equal to 0.3048 barrels

 - 1 bushel is equal to 2150.42 cubic inches

-The imperial bushel, used in the United Kingdom, is similar, but based on imperial gallons and imperial pecks, and can be used to measure dry or liquid products.
-It's eight imperial gallons, four imperial pecks or 36.37 liters.
-This makes it a little larger in U.S. gallons at 8.25.
+The imperial bushel, used in the United Kingdom, is similar, but it's based on imperial gallons and imperial pecks, and unlike the U.S. bushel, it can be used to measure dry or liquid products.
+It's equal to eight imperial gallons, four imperial pecks, or 36.37 liters.
+This makes it slightly larger than a U.S. bushel since it comes in at 8.25 U.S. gallons.

 Bushels as a Weight Measure

-Because people can have varying ideas about how much a full bushel basket should hold, the government established standard bushel weights for each type of fruit, vegetable, nut and grain.
+Because people can have varying ideas about how much a full bushel basket should hold, the government established standard bushel weights for each type of fruit, vegetable, nut, and grain.
 A bushel of tomatoes, for example, is supposed to weigh 56 pounds, as is a bushel of shelled corn.
-But if the corn is still in ears, a bushel is supposed to weigh a whopping 70 pounds.
-Leaves and greens take up more space with less weight, so a bushel of spinach need only be 20 pounds.
+But if the corn is still in ears, a bushel is supposed to weigh a whopping 70 pounds!
+Leaves and greens take up more space with less weight, so a bushel of spinach is only 20 pounds.

 What Can You Make With a Bushel of Apples or Peaches?

 In your daily life, you're most likely to encounter bushels as a measurement of bulky fruit, such as apples and peaches.
 If you refer to the federal weight standards, a bushel of apples should weigh 47 pounds.
 So, you definitely won't want to carry a bushel of apples very far!
 If you're going to be buying foods by the bushel, be sure you have a way to get your purchase home.

 A bushel of apples typically holds about 125 medium apples.
 That's enough to make 15 (or more) quarts of applesauce or around 15 apple pies.
 If you eat one apple a day, a bushel will last you for three months.